perses/perses/ui/README.md

 The following packages are internal tooling that assists with development of the Perses UI.
 These are not published and are not intended for use outside of the project.

 - [`e2e`](./e2e): End-to-end tests.
-- [`docs`](./docs): TypeDoc tooling with its own TypeScript 6.0.3 dependency, isolated from the UI's TypeScript 7.
-  This package is installed separately: run `npm ci --prefix docs`, then `npm run typedoc` from `ui/` to generate documentation in `ui/typedoc`.

 ## Development Environment